Kentucky Women's Cancer Screening Program

 Women's Cancer Screening Program

 Fax: (502) 564-1552

 The Kentucky Women's Cancer Screening Program of the Department for Public Health provides breast and cervical screening and follow-up services, professional education, public education, outreach, quality assurance and surveillance.
-Screening and follow-up services are provided from local health care providers through contracts with local health departments.
+Screening and follow-up services are provided by local health care professionals through contracts with local health departments.
 The program is funded by both state and federal funds and is part of the National Breast and Cervical Cancer Early Detection Program.